OSM-Interrail-Planner/osm_interrail_planner/README.md

 ## Input parameters
 The input parameters from users are:
-- Which countries to visit
+- Which countries to visit:

 ![Test Image 6](z_README_img/Choose_country.jpg)
-- Which cities to visit
+- Which cities to visit:

 ![Test Image 6](z_README_img/Choose_city.jpg)

 ## Requirements and script running